The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

 \section{DEL-based Epistemic Planning}

-In this section, we give the foundations of epistemic planning based on \emph{Dynamic Epistemic Logic} (\emph{DEL}).
-To provide an accessible introduction also to a less familiar reader, we begin from the classical planning framework and we gradually move towards DEL-based epistemic planning by incrementally enriching the formalism.
+In this section, we give the foundations of \emph{Dynamic Epistemic Logic} (\emph{DEL}) and DEL-based epistemic planning.
+To provide an accessible introduction also to a less familiar reader, we begin from the framework of classical planning and we gradually move towards DEL-based epistemic planning by incrementally enriching the formalism.
 In this transition from classical to epistemic planning, we discuss in detail each of the many features that the DEL framework offers in its rich semantics.
-During the exposition, we use the well-known \emph{Blocks World} domain as running example and, as we proceed towards the complete epistemic planning formalism, we add new elements to the example to obtain more complex planning scenarios, showcasing how they can be naturally represented in DEL.
+During the exposition, we use the well-known \emph{Blocks World} domain as a running example, progressively enriching it to demonstrate increasingly complex epistemic planning scenarios and their natural representation in DEL.
+Readers already familiar with DEL and DEL-based epistemic planning may skip this section, as it is primarily intended for those new to epistemic planning.